PLCoster/cs50ai-week4-nim/README.md

 The winning strategy during normal play is to finish every move with a nim-sum of zero (000).
 When played as a _misère_ game, this strategy is also optimum until the move would leave only heaps of size one.
 In this case the correct move is to leave an odd number of heaps of size one, such that the opposing player will always remove the last object, and so lose.

 While a program could therefore be written to play Nim in the mathematically optimal way, this project instead uses reinforcement learning in order to train an AI to play Nim.
+Note that since we are playing _misère_ and the board we are using starts with a nim-sum of 0, if the second player plays optimally, they should always win.

 ### Reinforcement Learning: Q-Learning